Jeka107/Warped/README.md

 Work in a team of 7 people as lead unity devloper for 3 months.
 Better experience with GitHub and ClickUp platform.
-The goal was to experience with physics engine.
+The goal was to experience with physics engine and player movement.

 The project in work progress.